The 13 Best Lobster Rolls In Boston

 Maine thinks it owns lobster rolls, but for 200 years Massachusetts owned Maine.
 So by the transitive property, Boston is actually the place to be for lobster rolls, anything related to Stephen King, and whatever else Maine has (talking moose, maybe?).
 If you want to try a great lobster roll without running the risk of getting lost in the woods, accidentally crossing into Canada, or getting pig’s blood dumped on you at the prom, you have plenty of options.
 These are the best lobster rolls in Boston.

-We almost don’t want to give the roll at Neptune the top spot, because the rest of the menu is excellent and it would be a tragedy if you only went here for the roll, stuffed yourself with lobster and carbs, and then didn’t have room for the bluefish johnnycake.
-But Neptune left us with no choice.
-This too-big-for-one-person roll of sweet, buttery lobster heaven would be Boston’s flag-bearer in the sandwich Olympics.
-(Can we get a sandwich Olympics please?)
+Here’s the truth: virtually everything on the menu at Neptune is excellent and it would be a tragedy if you only went here for the roll, stuffed yourself with lobster and carbs, and then didn’t have room for the blue fish johnnycake.
+But this too-big-for-one-person roll of sweet, buttery lobster heaven would be Boston’s flag-bearer in the sandwich Olympics, and you shouldn’t pass it up.
+(Side note: can we get a sandwich Olympics please?)

 Like those tiny round-tip scissors you used in kindergarten, some lobster rolls appear to have been deliberately made small enough for children.
 Then there’s the lobster roll at Belle Isle in Winthrop, which is nearly big enough for a kindergartener to take a nap on while dreaming of playing on the see-saw with lobster fairies.
 (Is that what kindergartners dream about?
 It’s been a while.)
 This roll isn’t just huge, though.
 With a perfectly toasted bun, a nice touch of mayo, and lobster that you know is fresh because it came out of a tank in the restaurant, it’s damn delicious.